Given a m x n

 return count

-Since the matrix is sorted in non-increasing order both row-wise and column-wise, we can use binary search to find the index of the first negative number in each row.
-This allows us to count the number of negative numbers in each row more efficiently.
+Since the matrix is sorted in non-increasing order both row-wise and column-wise, we can use binary search on each row to find the index of the first negative number.
+The number of negative numbers in that row is then the length of the row minus that index.
+This exploits the sorted property of the array.

 def count_negatives_binary_search(grid):